sebjai/robust-risk-aware-rl/README.md

 The modules for running the example files may be found in the modules branch.

 There are three example problems solved using the approach in the paper:

-I   Robust static portfolio allocation
+- Robust static portfolio allocation

-II  Beating a benchmark
+- Beating a benchmark

-III Robust Statistical Arbitrage
+- Robust Statistical Arbitrage